-If this alert persists throughout subsequent drives but no front camera obstruction is visible, contact Tesla Service at your earliest convenience.
+If this alert persists throughout subsequent drives but no front camera obstruction is visible, schedule service at your earliest convenience.
 Your vehicle is OK to drive in the meantime.

 (APP_w224) Cruise control unavailable Continue driving to allow cameras to calibrate